 Perhaps one of the most prevalent trends in this field is the increased focus on investment research.
 As the pandemic started to affect all economies in 2020, investors were challenged by uncertainty, market volatility, and, subsequently, great risks of losing their investments.

 Many people focused more on researching stocks to invest in, what companies may benefit from the pandemic, and what industries are safer.
-This trend is likely to remain in the future, especially as investors have started to demand higher-quality, detailed data.
+This trend is likely to remain in the future, especially as investors have started to demand higher-quality, detailed information.

-With such an abundant amount of data we can find online, investors can be easily overwhelmed.
+With such an abundant amount of information we can find online, investors can be easily overwhelmed.
 One of the main trends refers to the adoption of emerging technologies, such as artificial intelligence, in order to be able to collect and analyze all of this information.

 This is because technology allows investors to automatically interpret structured or unstructured information and find new patterns and trends on which they can easily capitalize.
 The surge in alt data usage is undoubtedly associated with a similar surge in AI adoption, so investors can quickly obtain actionable insights from large datasets.

-There are four main types of investments: equity, cash and cash equivalents, fixed income, and commodities.
+There are four most common types of investments: equity, cash and cash equivalents, fixed income, and commodities.

 Equity refers to a growth investment ideal for medium- to long-term strategies.
 These represent company shares you can buy on the stock market.